The Really Loud House: Production

 On March 24, 2022, a live-action series of The Loud House was originally announced for Paramount+.
-The main cast members of A Loud House Christmas reprise their roles for the series, including Wolfgang Schaeffer as Lincoln and Jahzir Bruno as Clyde.
+Most of the main cast members of A Loud House Christmas were set to reprise their roles for the series, including Wolfgang Schaeffer as Lincoln and Jahzir Bruno as Clyde.
+On May 26, 2022, it was announced that Leni, Lynn, and Rita were recast for the series (although Rita's previous actress, Muretta Moss, was originally set to reprise her role) and that Eva Carlton, Annaka Fourneret, and Jolie Jenkins would replace Dora Dolphin, Morgan McGill, and Moss in the respective roles, along with another announcement that Lexi DiBenedetto would reprise her role as Lori.
 Filming for the series began in Albuquerque, New Mexico in June 2022.
-In September 2022, it was announced that the series, entitled The Really Loud House, would premiere on Nickelodeon in November 2022.
+On September 4, 2022, it was announced that the series, entitled The Really Loud House, would premiere on Nickelodeon in November 2022.
 On October 5, 2022, it was announced that the series would premiere on November 3, 2022.

+On April 4, 2023, the series was renewed for a 20-episode second season, along with a Halloween television film titled A Really Haunted Loud House.
+Filming for the second season was set to begin on June 5, 2023, but on May 24, 2023, production on the second season was shut down because of the picketing for the 2023 Writers Guild of America strike.

+Following the conclusion of the strikes, filming for the second season began in Albuquerque in December 2023.
+On January 16, 2024, it was announced that the second season would premiere on February 19, 2024.

+On October 18, 2024, it was announced the series would end after two seasons.
+The finale aired November 26, 2024.